Surfshark Review: Is It Any Good?

 Surfshark Features

 Now that you know Surfshark as a company, it’s time to get to know Surfshark as a VPN.
-We tested Surfshark on multiple devices, and we’re ready to break down to you the features that it offers.
+We tested Surfshark on multiple devices and saw a VPN capable of encrypting web activity and hiding IP addresses from websites and online services.
+We proved that with the DNS and WebRTC leak tests we performed on the VPN.

 Torrenting and Streaming